r3w0p/bobocep/docs/source/section/patterns.rst

 Preconditions
 -------------

-Preconditions are predicates where, if *any* of them evaluate to :code:`False`, the run is halted.
+Preconditions are predicates where, if *any* of them evaluate to :code:`False`, the run halts.
 One of the most important preconditions is a *time window*, where runs require completion within some given time limit.
-This is important for *state clearance* i.e. ensuring runs are always eventually halted and removed from memory, to prevent an endless build-up of incomplete runs with no means of halting.
+This is important for *state clearance* i.e. ensuring runs are always eventually halted and removed from memory, to prevent a build-up of incomplete runs with no means of halting.

-For example, if we want to ensure that all events occur within 1 minute of each other, we can use :code:`WindowSlidingFirst` to specify the time interval, in seconds, that can exist between the first event accepted by a run and the current event being checked.
+For example, if we want to ensure that all events occur within 1 minute of the first accepted event, we can use :code:`WindowSlidingFirst` to specify the time interval, in seconds, that can exist between the first accepted event and the current event being checked.

 .. code:: python